 The sharing of ideas – communication – is touted as a key aspect in business.
 We want to develop these skills in youth intending to go into STEM fields.
 StemTalksNC is a multi-user blogging platform where users can share their insights, journey, reflections, news, ideas, and accomplishments about STEM.
 This innovative blog will help you expand your knowledge in order for you to achieve a growth mindset.

 Users will first create a WordPress.com account and send their details over to us by email.
 Then, we will authorize them to be an author on the StemTalksNC blog.
 They now can write about anything and everything STEM-related (see our FAQ page for ideas).
 Each post usually takes about 20-30 minutes to make and by making 3 posts a month, you will become recognized as a regular contributor.
 If the writer is stuck, needs help, or doesn’t know something, our team of editors will help them solve his/her problem.
 We ensure that all blog posts on this website are top-notch quality.
 It is more important for us to create a few quality posts rather than a large number of lower quality posts.

-Currently, we have several categories of blog posts such as Biology, Environmental Science, Chemistry, Maths, and Technology.
-We are in the process of making a series of blog posts about advanced classes in schools such as AP Biology and AP Chemistry.
+Currently, we have several categories of blog posts such as in Medicine, College Level Biology (General Biology, Microbiology, and Anatomy), and College Level Chemistry (General Chemistry, Organic Chemistry, and Biochemistry).
 We also are in the middle of making several series on current scientific research.
 Our first of such series is available to view on the blog.
 It focuses on Biotechnology and CRISPR.

 If you have any questions and/or interested in joined StemTalksNC, please do not hesitate to contact us!